Get 80% off your plan for your first 3 months*

 Do I need to send a 1099-NEC to an LLC?

 It depends on how the LLC is taxed.
-Send a 1099-NEC to single-member LLCs and LLCs taxed as partnerships.
-You generally don't need to send one to LLCs taxed as corporations, as the IRS states you don't need to file for a business that is incorporated, unless you paid for medical or legal services.
+You must send a 1099-NEC to single-member LLCs, partnerships, and LLCs taxed as partnerships.
+You generally don't need to send one to LLCs taxed as C corporations or S corporations, with some exceptions for legal and medical services.

 Disclaimer